 It is fair to assume that African countries cannot afford the disappearance of Lake Chad, nor should the world allow the birth of an African “Aral Sea.”
 The LCBC plan amounts to less than a billion dollars, but its implementation could greatly contribute to revitalizing the Lake and supporting the livelihoods of millions of people.
 To ensure a successful and sustainable solution, more ambitious efforts are needed.

-Abdoul Salam Bello is a Visiting Fellow at the Africa Center.
+Abdoul Salam Bello is a senior fellow at the Africa Center.
 You can follow him on Twitter @as_bello.